-Thanks to Geoff Dillon for engineering and testing work for this solution.
-Geoff Dillon is a Lead Solutions Engineer in the Cloud Client Solutions Engineering Group at Dell.
+Thanks to Geoff Dillon for his engineering and testing work of this solution.
+Geoff Dillon is a Lead Solutions Engineer in the Datacenter EUC Enterprise Engineering group at Dell.
 Geoff is experienced in enterprise system deployment and administration and is working on making Dell's VDI solutions stand out in the market.

 Thanks to David Hulama of the Dell Wyse Technical Marketing team for his support and assistance with datacenter EUC programs at Dell.
-David is a Senior Technical Marketing Advisor for VDI solutions at Dell.
+David is a Senior Technical Marketing Advisor for VMware VDI solutions at Dell.
 David has a broad technical background in a variety of technical areas and expertise in enterprise-class virtualization solutions.